 Why Are Europeans at Greater Risk?

-According to the U.S. Centers for Disease Control (CDC), whites are often used as a baseline when measuring the health of other ethnic groups.
+(CDC), whites are often used as a baseline when measuring the health of other ethnic groups.

 For many years, researchers have been puzzled by the fact that blacks have a higher risk of developing heart-related problems, such as high blood pressure and diabetes, but do not develop atrial fibrillation as often as whites.
 This has led some to speculate that blacks may have a gene that protects them from the condition, while others have suspected that whites have a genetic predisposition to greater risk.